 Martin Gardner was born in Tulsa, Oklahoma, on October 21, 1914.
 For three decades, beginning in 1956, he wrote the Mathematical Games column in the monthly magazine Scientific American.
-He has also published over 70 books.
+He has also published over 70 books, included The Annotated Alice, a very thorough analysis and resource for research on the famous book currently being read by two of our literature classes.
 His writings have had an enormous influence, and many young people have become interested in math because of his columns and books.
-He has a knack for making math ideas understandable, exciting and fun!
-Many of the topics we've worked on in Problem of the Week at our school were popularized by Martin Gardner: Penrose Tiles, Pentominoes, Color Squares, Fault-Free Rectangles, etc. In his honor, here are three games he wrote about.
-Happy 95th birthday, Martin!
+He has a knack for making math idas understandable, exciting, and fun!
+Many of the topics we've worked on in Problem of the Week at our school were popularized by Martin Gardener: Penrose Tiles, Pentominoes, Color Squares, Fault-Free Rectangles, etc. Here are three games he wrote about; perhaps you'll see the connection between the type of math he explored and the type of logical thinking explored in Alice's adventures in both Wonderland and Through the Looking Glass.